 Step 2: Prepare the wall surface

-Doing this ensures that all grime and dust is removed from your walls.
+Doing this ensures that all grime and dust are removed from your walls.
 Proper preparation of your walls ensures that you get a professional finish.
-Use a high-quality putty to fix uneven places and cracks on your wall.
+Use high-quality putty to fix uneven places and cracks on your wall.
 Understand that uneven surfaces will look awkward after the paint job.

 Step 3: Preparing the paint

-Painting interior walls with paintbrush and roller are entirely different from when using a sprayer.
+Painting interior walls with a paintbrush and roller is entirely different from when using a sprayer.
 This means that your paint needs to be prepared differently, as well.
 Your paint needs to be thinner than what you would typically use with a roller or brush.

 Step 4: Painting your interior walls

-When painting the interior walls, you need to start in one corner and work across your wall.
-Ensure that you hold your sprayer at a distance of about 300mm from the wall.
-You will get even strokes when the sprayer is held at a comfortable distance from the wall.
+When spray painting walls, you need to start in one corner and work across your wall.
+Ensure that you hold your paint sprayer at a distance of about 300mm from the wall.
+You will get even strokes when the paint sprayer is held at a comfortable distance from the wall.

 The corners are usually the most difficult areas to spray paint, making it essential to start here.
 Try holding your sprayer sideways to give you better control.
 Ensure that you paint all your corners first before we can move to the walls.